Resident234/php.net/pages/www.php.net_function.fgetcsv.php.md

-If you need to set auto_detect_line_endings to deal with Mac line endings, it may seem obvious but remember it should be set before fopen, not after:
+If you need to set auto_detect_line_endings to deal with Mac line endings, it may seem obvious but remember it should be set before fopen, not after:<br><br>This will work:<br>

-This will work:

 ```
 <?php